IEvangelist/davidpine.net/content/blog/imposter-syndrome.md

 ## Summary

 These are miniscule things that really add up.
 Don't take it from me, you owe it to yourself to see what you're really made off.
 I believe in you already, if you made it through this post you have already accomplished more than most of your peers today.
-There is so much more that I want to give back to the community that I know this is only the beginnging of something profound.
+There is so much more that I want to give back to the community that I know this is only the beginning of something profound.
 I strive to do my best and I now know that it's enough!

  - Positivity, be the seeker of all things good and the voice of reason
  - Take action, give encouragement, compliments and praise
  - Be a mentor, there is nothing like teaching and you'll learn too
  - Fear not, never be afraid to ask "why", it might just solve the problem
  - Community, get involved and give back
  - Inject yourself where you want to be

 These tips will help you overcome imposter syndrome -- it worked for me.
-Together we can kill "technical doubt"!!
+Together we can kill "technical doubt"!